EthanTolson/Data_Structures_With_Python/2-LinkedList.md

         self.tail = None
         self.length = 0

+    def inserthead(self, data):
+        # Create a new node
+        node = DoublyLinkedList.Node(data)

+        # If there is nothing in the list then the new node
+        # is both the head and tail
+        if self.head == None:
+            self.head = node
+            self.tail = node
+            self.length += 1
+            return

+        # set the previous of the current head to the new head
+        self.head.previous = node
+        # set the next of the new head to the previous head
+        node.next = self.head
+        # set the head to the new node
+        self.head = node
+        # add to the length
+        self.length += 1

+    def inserttail(self, data):
+        # Create a new node
+        node = DoublyLinkedList.Node(data)

+        # If there is nothing in the list then the new node
+        # is both the head and tail
+        if self.tail == None:
+            self.tail = node
+            self.head = node
+            self.length += 1
+            return

+        # set the next of the old tail to the new node
+        self.tail.next = node
+        # set the previous of the node to the old tail
+        node.previous = self.tail
+        # set the tail to the new node
+        self.tail = node
+        # add to the length
+        self.length += 1

 class Node():
     # create a new node that contains some data and information about its neighbors in the list
     def __init__(self, data):